Roboy/ParlAI/projects/roboy/README.md

     This mainly concernes paths but is also convenient if you want to make some changes to certain parts only.
 - Be extremly careful when updating the forked repository.
 Facebook research informed us that they will remove the profilememory code form `projects/convai2/baselines`.
 It will still be persistent in `projects/personachat` but might not be compatible with further improvements made.

-## 6 - Lessons Learned
-- there are preinstalled packages abailable for the GCloud setup which makes it way smoother
-- ParlAI is kind of a centralized framework, so functions in /core/ for instance work with all the available datasets and architectures.
-This entails that changes in totally different parts of the code by one of the contributors can prevent an implementation which used to work just fine for you from running.
-So think and thoroughly test before you merge!
-- Do not use too many personality phrases.